Biotechnologyguy/java-8/functional_interfaces/notes.md

 - They can have multiple **default methods**.
 - They can have multiple **static methods**.
 - They are used to call lambda expressions.
+- Functional Interfaces acts as a **target type** for lambda expressions.
 - **e.g.**
   - Runnable => `run()`
   - Callable => `call()`